raspberrypilearning/animated-story/en/step_6.md

 ### Show and move the character image

 To animate the image, it will change its opacity to 1, making it fully visible.
-It will also move right by 25% of the width of its parent element.
+It will also move right by 25% of its own width.

 --- task ---